vanish125/gpsdo-fw/README.md

   - `Geoid`: the Geoid-to-ellipsoid separation (in meters)
   - `Sat. #`: the numner of satellites
   - `HDOP`: the current Horizontal Dilution Of Precision value
-  - `Baudrate`: set the GPS UART communication baudrate (only change this if you have replaced or reconfigured the GPS module of your GPSDO)
+  - `Baudrate`: set the GPS UART communication baudrate (for GPSDO equipped with ATGM336H GPS modules, changing this will also send a command to change the GPS module baudrate accordingly)
+  - `Time Zone offset`: set the number of hours (0-23) to shift the displayed time from UTC to match local time
+  - `Model`: displays the detected GPS module model
+  - `Frame`: displays to first characters of the last frame received from the GPS module
 - `Uptime Screen` : displays the number of seconds elapsed since last boot
 - `GGA Frames Screen`: the number of GGA frames received from the GPS module since last boot
 - `Contrast Screen` : press the encoder to change the contrast value by turning the rotary encoder ; press again to exit (when editing contrast value, `?` is displayed after contrast)